calvn/wercker-kubernetes-ecr/README.md

 ```
 ## Workflow

-This example contains updated templates for Wercker as well as Kubernetes.

-The [workflow](http://devcenter.wercker.com/docs/workflows) can be set up on Wercker to be the following pipelines for deployment:
+The [workflow](http://devcenter.wercker.com/docs/workflows) can be set up on Wercker to the following pipelines for deployment:

 ```
 build => push-ecr => deploy